sawolabs/flutter-sdk/README.md

 - Login to sawo [dev console.](dev.sawolabs.com)
 - Create a new project
+  - Select either Android or iOS.
+But don't follow the steps which are mentioned there
   - Set Project Name
-  - Set Project Host
-    - For dev: point to localhost
-    - For prod: point to your domain.
-- Copy your API key & Secret Key (Secret key will mailed you on your registered email address)
+- Copy your API key & Secret Key from the file which has been downloaded automatically.

-#### Android Configuration
+#### Requirements

-Change your minSdkVersion to >=19 from android/app/build.gradle file
+- In [project]/android/app/build.gradle set minSdkVersion to >= 19.

 #### Create a Sawo Instance